FredericGariepy/LighthouseLabs/PKM/W4/D3/lecture_notes.md

 applications, including user provisioning, access reviews, and privileged access management.

-**Change Management** Workflow: This outlines the process for evaluating and implementing changes to the organization’s IT infrastructure and applications while ensuring security and minimizing risk
+**Change Management** Workflow: This outlines the process for evaluating and implementing changes to the organization’s IT infrastructure and applications while ensuring security and minimizing risk.